roemmele/InSentive/README.md

 1. The code for the InSentive model, including the process for creating a dataset to train this model.
 We also provide a link to download our trained model itself.
 2. The code for a web demo that showcases the automated model.
 You can also view this demo online at the link given below.
 3. The code for the human authoring task.
-This includes the web application used to conduct the human authoring task, as well as scripts our experiments used to analyze the resulting data.
-The data we collected, which contains human-authored sentences aligned with generated sentences, is available by request if you email me at mroemmele@sdl.com.
+This includes the web application used to conduct the human authoring task, the [data](https://github.com/roemmele/InSentive/tree/main/author-experiments/result-data) resulting from the task (human-authored sentences aligned with generated sentences), as well as scripts our experiments used to analyze the resulting data.

-Install the dependencies in requirements.txt to run any of this code: "pip install -r requirements.txt"
+Install the dependencies in requirements.txt to run the code: "pip install -r requirements.txt"

 ## 1. InSentive Model

 The task of sentence infilling (also called expansion or elaboration) takes a text as input and expands the text to include new tokens in addition to the input tokens.
 These new tokens can be inserted ("infilled") anywhere among the input tokens.

 The models I've developed for infilling make use of [texgen library](https://github.com/roemmele/texgen).
-You will need to install this library in order to run any code in this (insentivize) repo ("pip install git+https://github.com/roemmele/texgen.git"; also defined in requirements.txt).
+You will need to install this library in order to run any code in this repo ("pip install git+https://github.com/roemmele/texgen.git"; also defined in requirements.txt).
 See the documentation in the texgen repo for details about the model code itself.
 This README goes through the steps I used to automatically create a dataset for infilling, train a model on this dataset, and apply the trained model to generate infilled texts.

 ### Data